The Constitution of the Saybrook College Council

 C. Treasurer - The Treasurer shall:

 i.
-The Treasurer shall have the authority to require that receipts for SCC expenses be submitted to him or her (rather than directly to the Saybrook Master’s Office) for reimbursement.
+The Treasurer shall have the authority to require that receipts for SCC expenses be submitted to him or her (rather than directly to the Saybrook Head of College’s Office) for reimbursement.

 ii.
 The Treasurer shall regularly update the council on budget expenditures and the amount of available funds.

 C. Secretary - The Secretary shall perform the following tasks:

 - Keep a record of minutes for each SCC meeting.